shubhygups/sudoku_angular/README.md

 # Sudoku

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
 This project is purely frontend code.
 This includes some hard coded predefined values.
 Based on inputs from user in different cells of sudoku table.
 Valid messages will display.
 A user is allowed to do 3 mistakes.
 After that game will be over.
-Also, "Well Done" message will display on successful completetion.
+Also, "Well Done" message will display on successful completion.

 ## Development server